mozilla/mozdef-event-framework/README.md

 We plan to include testing modules in this framework as well.

-To Deploy this framework you will need the following:
+To Deploy this framework you will need the following established:

 1. You'll need to design your parameter store pathing, and add your tokens or other data to be used with the framework.
 We used the following structure: